Anniball/miniRT/README.md

 ### Important
 Initially done for MacOS as part of my formation in C programming at the 42 school but is currently Linux (at least Ubuntu) compatible version.
 Note that for Linux a few packages must be installed before trying to create the executable : gcc, make, xorg, libxext-dev and libbsd-dev.
-The inputs dont't work right now but will soon be fixed on Ubuntu.

 The code is quite messy as I had to respect 42's restrictions about number of lines, number of functions, limitation of which functions I could call, ...
 I intend to improve it once the code will be fully Linux-compatible.